uci-inf-133/a4-sleeptracker/readme.txt

 - */2 Either using a native device resource or backing up logged data
 - */2 Following good principles of mobile design
 - */2 Creating a compelling app
-- */1 A readme which explains how these features were implemented and their design rationale
+- */1 A readme and demo video which explains how these features were implemented and their design rationale

 2. How long, in hours, did it take you to complete this assignment?